 The rich—you avoid them because they intimidate you.

 The poor—they may be praying to God for help, but you avoid them because you think they should help themselves.

-People who look dirty—you are a germophobe and think they must not be clean, but what you do not realize is that they may be angels of the Lord.
+People who look dirty—you are a germaphobe and think they must not be clean, but what you do not realize is that they may be angels of the Lord.

 People who are fit—you avoid them because you struggle with your body image, but maybe they have an eating disorder.
 You could understand that, but you are too selfish to see the need that’s right in front of you.

-People who are overweight—you think they are lazy, and you judge them before you know their heart.
+People who are overweight—you think they are lazy, and you judge them before you know their hearts.
 Maybe they have a heart condition and need prayer.

 The broken-down car on the side of the highway—you ignore the family of five on the side of the road because you are, once again, late to soccer practice.